dtutila/blockchain-developer-bootcamp-final-project/README.md

 #### Contract deployment
 ##### Test Network
-1. Start ganache-cli (if it's not running already)
+1. Start ganache-cli (if not running)
 ```
 ganache-cli
 ```